ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/context_aware_cache.md

 [[= product_name =]] allows caching requests made by logged-in users.
 This is called (user) context-aware cache.

-It means that HTTP cache is unique per set of user permissions (Roles and Limitations), and there are variations of cache shared only among users that have the exact same permissions.
+It means that HTTP cache is unique per set of user permissions (roles and limitations), and there are variations of cache shared only among users that have the exact same permissions.
 So if a user browses a list of children Locations, they will only see children Locations they have access to, even if their rendering is served from HTTP cache.